actions/go-dependency-submission/README.md

   push:
     branches:
       - main
-# Envionment variables to configure Go and Go modules.
+# Environment variables to configure Go and Go modules.
 Customize as necessary
 env:
   GOPROXY: '' # A Go Proxy server to be used
   GOPRIVATE: '' # A list of modules are considered private and not requested from GOPROXY